Lianxiali/lianxiali-github.io/_pages/cv.md

 * The University of Wyoming August 2018 – August 2023

-Research Assistant Laramie, WY
+## (2018.8 - 2023.8) Research Assistant, University of Wyoming, Laramie, WY

-* Developed a novel hybrid FSI (fluid-structure interaction) solver coupling the Arbitrary Lagrangian-Eulerian (ALE) and the immersed boundary method (IBM) under the open-source C++ library of OpenFOAM.
+- Developed a novel hybrid FSI (fluid-structure interaction) solver coupling the Arbitrary Lagrangian-Eulerian (ALE) and the immersed boundary method (IBM) under the open-source C++ library of OpenFOAM.

-* Developed an image-based CFD model for heart flow simulation using OpenFOAM and Ansys Fluent.
+- Developed an image-based CFD model for heart flow simulation using OpenFOAM and Ansys Fluent.

-* Conducted a comprehensive numerical study on hydrodynamic characteristics of semi-planing ship hulls at various cruising speeds using OpenFOAM.
+- Conducted a comprehensive numerical study on hydrodynamic characteristics of semi-planing ship hulls at various cruising speeds using OpenFOAM.

-Sichuan University July 2007 – May 2018

-Principal Investigator Chengdu, China
+## (2007.7 - 2018.5) Principal Investigator, Sichuan University, Chengdu, China

-* Led groundbreaking research in turbulence, energy dissipation, and groundwater, combining experimental and numerical methodologies.
+- Led groundbreaking research in turbulence, energy dissipation, and groundwater, combining experimental and numerical methodologies.

-* Developed innovative software and tools for educational and industrial applications, attracting significant industry funding.
+- Developed innovative software and tools for educational and industrial applications, attracting significant industry funding.

-* Secured ¥3,353,300 in competitive grant funding from NSF China and industry partners
+- Secured ¥3,353,300 in competitive grant funding from NSF China and industry partners

-* Invented and patented four novel technologies, demonstrating strong innovation capabilities.
+- Invented and patented four novel technologies, demonstrating strong innovation capabilities.

-* Managed multidisciplinary research teams and mentored graduate students, fostering a collaborative research environment
+- Managed multidisciplinary research teams and mentored graduate students, fostering a collaborative research environment